-Want to boost your websites sales and get more leads?
-You’ll need to improve your landing pages design!
+Want to increase your sales and get more customer leads?
+You’ll need to improve your landing pages design.
+In this guide we’ll show you exactly how to do it.

 What Is A Landing Page?